Coming of Age in Samoa: Samoan social structures and rules

 Mead describes the many group structures and dynamics within Samoan culture.
 The forming of groups is an important part of Samoan life from early childhood when young children form groups for play and mischief.
 There are several different kinds of possible group structures in Samoan culture.
-Relations flow down from chiefs and heads of households; men designate another man to be their aid and surrogate in courting rituals; men form groups for fishing and other work activities; women form groups based on tasks such as child caring and household relations.
+Relations flow down from chiefs and heads of households; men designate another man to be their aid and surrogate in courting rituals; men form groups for fishing and other work activities; women form groups based on tasks such as child care and household relations.
 Mead describes examples of such groups and describes the complex rules that govern how they are formed and how they function.
 Her emphasis is on Samoan adolescent girls, but as elsewhere she needs to also describe Samoan social structures for the entire culture to give a complete picture.

 Mead believes that the complex and mandatory rules that govern these various groups mean that the traditional Western concept of friendship as a bond entered into voluntarily by two people with compatible interests is all but meaningless for Samoan girls: "friendship is so patterned as to be meaningless.
 I once asked a young married woman if a neighbor with whom she was always upon the most uncertain and irritated terms was a friend of hers.
 'Why, of course, her mother's father's father, and my father's mother's father were brothers.'"

 The ritual requirements (such as being able to remember specifics about family relations and roles) are far greater for men than women.
-This also translates into significantly more responsibility being put on men than women: "a man who commits adultery with a chief's wife was beaten and banished, sometime even drowned by the outraged community, but the woman was only cast out by her husband".
+This also translates into significantly more responsibility being placed on men than women: "a man who commits adultery with a chief's wife was beaten and banished, sometime even drowned by the outraged community, but the woman was only cast out by her husband".

 Mead devotes a whole chapter to Samoan music and the role of dancing and singing in Samoan culture.
 She views these as significant because they violate the norms of what Samoans define as good behavior in all other activities and provide a unique outlet for Samoans to express their individuality.
-According to Mead there is normally no greater social failing than demonstrating an excess of pride, or as the Samoans describe it, "presuming above one's age".
+According to Mead there is ordinarily no greater social failing than demonstrating an excess of pride, or as the Samoans describe it, "presuming above one's age".
 However, this is not the case when it comes to singing and dancing.
 In these activities, individuality and creativity are the most highly praised attributes, and children are free to express themselves to the fullest extent of their capabilities rather than being concerned with appropriate behavior based on age and status: